youssefhamza80/urlshortener/readme.txt

-Dear Catrin,
-Kindly, find attached source code of the URL shortening task.

-To build and run the solution:
+1. To build and run the solution:
-1. Extract the archive.
+     a.
+Extract the attached archive.
-2. On the root directory of the extracted archive, run the following commands on the cmd/shell terminal:
+     b.
+Change directory to the root directory of the extracted archive, and run the following commands on the cmd/shell terminal:
-	a. mvn clean install
+            - mvn clean install
-	b. mvn spring-boot:run
+            - mvn spring-boot:run

 The application should start on port 8080.

-To check the functionality:
+2. To check the functionality:

-1. Shortening a URL: Using "Postman" for example, issue a POST request to http://localhost:8080/shortenurl with request body containing the URL to be shortened (raw text).
+1. To shorten a URL: Using "Postman" for example, issue a POST request to http://localhost:8080/shortenurl with request body containing the URL to be shortened (raw text).
 Return body should contain the shortened URL.
-Please, copy this shortened URL and paste in the web browser address bar to check it redirects successfully to the original web site.
+2. To redirect: Please, copy the shortened URL and paste in the web browser address bar to check it redirects successfully to the original web site.
-2. You may run the same shortening request multiple time to check that statistics are updated successfully while maintaining the same short URL.
+Same shortening request can run multiple time to make sure that statistics are updated successfully while maintaining the same short URL.

-For user specific portal testing:
+For user specific links testing:

-1. I have created only 2 users besides the admin user.
+Note: I have created only 2 users besides the admin user.
 Authentication is done with HTTP basic authentication.

 Credentials are:
 user1/user1 (USER role)
 user2/user2 (USER role)